asgard-born/ServiceLocatorAsync/README.md

 Asynchronously obtaining the service by type from dictionary.
 You can sets a subscription to the event like a promise of adding a new service or stop the flow before it's received.

+0. First of all we need to register service like this.
+Locator is static.
+I dont like an idea to make it singletone.
 ```csharp
 private void Awake()
 {